 When is Oktoberfest?

-Oktoberfest is traditionally near the end of September and lasts until the first Sunday in October, or on October 3rd.
+Oktoberfest is traditionally near the end of September and lasts until the first Sunday in October.

 Why is it called Oktoberfest if it’s in September?